lee-janice/-lee-janice.github.io-/content/posts/notes/personal/dream-journal.md

 ## 2021-08-04
 ---
-dream Andrew was in it and he was walking w his friend talking Abt hs classes and I followed them and somehow we all stopped and his friend started glowing light and I started vibrating really really fast and I turned to Andrew to ask if he saw his friend glowing and he said no continuation of dream, driving in the mountains and it was nighttime and saw this guy w dog attached to his chest w a leash, and something about mapping some human emotions to a topology and the results corresponding w some skeleton (hip bone) of ancient ppl I had in the backseat of my car, and someone else was in my car, and he said good job look what you've done w ur potential, and I said we are our potential, and he said yes... that's what they want me to say and lunged at me (right lower abdomen)
+dream where A was in it and he was walking w his friend talking Abt hs classes and I followed them and somehow we all stopped and his friend started glowing light and I started vibrating really really fast and I turned to A to ask if he saw his friend glowing and he said no continuation of dream, driving in the mountains and it was nighttime and saw this guy w dog attached to his chest w a leash, and something about mapping some human emotions to a topology and the results corresponding w some skeleton (hip bone) of ancient ppl I had in the backseat of my car, and someone else was in my car, and he said good job look what you've done w ur potential, and I said we are our potential, and he said yes... that's what they want me to say and lunged at me (right lower abdomen)

 ## 2021-08-04